run-as-root/awesome-magento2/README.md

 - [Mageplaza Blog Extension](https://github.com/mageplaza/magento-2-blog-extension) - Simple, but well working Blog Extension.
 - [Magento 2 Blog Extension by Magefan](https://github.com/magefan/module-blog) - Free Blog module for Magento 2 with unlimited blog posts and categories, SEO friendly, lazy load and AMP support.
+- [Opengento GDPR](https://github.com/opengento/magento2-gdpr) - Magento 2 GDPR module is a must have extension for the largest e-commerce CMS used in the world.
+The module helps to be GDPR compliant.

 ### Marketing